Pero, Lombardy

 Pero (Milanese: Per /lmo/) is a comune (municipality) in the Province of Milan in the Italian region Lombardy, located about 9 km northwest of Milan.
 As of 31 December 2004, it had a population of 10,378 and an area of 5.0 km2.

 The municipality of Pero contains the frazioni (subdivisions, mainly villages and hamlets) Cerchiate and Cerchiarello.

+It's existence is first mentioned in a document from 962 as Cassina del Pero, which also references the presence of vineyards in the area.
+Cassina, Lombard variant of cascina, means "large farmhouse".

 Pero borders the following municipalities: Rho, Milan.

 Pero is linked to Milan and Rho by the underground line M1 (a.k.a. "red line").